St-vn/roblox-scripting/README.md

     print(i, v) -- i represents the index or key and v represents the value end

-for k, v in pairs(array) do -- the invisible key would get ignored because it is nil
+for k, v in pairs(dictionary) do -- the invisible key would get ignored because it is nil
     print(k, v) -- the term key is used in dictionaries end
 ```